JamesTrick/blog/content/posts/bayesian-ab-testing-with-pyro.md

 To begin, `prior_email` and `prior_call` are where we define our Beta priors.
 This is an interesting point that's worth further discussion.

-The goal of this experiment is to test the differences between our two compaigns.
-Whilst this paramater isn't neccessary, it can be helpful to wrap the difference between `prior_call - prior_email` within the `pyro.deterministic`.
+The goal of this experiment is to test the differences between our two campaigns.
+Whilst this parameter isn't necessary, it can be helpful to wrap the difference between `prior_call - prior_email` within the `pyro.deterministic`.
 Which returns a single point estimate (MAP).

 ## Running the model